FoggedLens/foggedlens.github.io/_posts/2025-07-25-alprs-in-boulder.md

   <figcaption>Flock's search interface, showing just how easy it is to conduct a warrantless search nationwide</figcaption>
 </figure>

-There are [over of these 40 cameras in Boulder](https://deflock.me/map#map=14/40.013351/-105.259409), strategically placed to record the movements of just about everyone traveling through the city, and the same is true about neighboring cities such as Longmont, Lafayette, Louisville, Superior, and even rural Boulder County.
+There are [over of these 40 cameras in Boulder](https://deflock.me/map#map=14/40.013351/-105.259409), strategically placed to record the movements of just about everyone traveling through our city, and the same is true about neighboring cities such as Longmont, Lafayette, Louisville, Superior, and even rural Boulder County.

 <figure>
   <img src="/assets/images/flock-map.png" alt="Map of Flock cameras in Boulder" />